bayyangjie/Data-Analytics-for-Decision-Makers/index.md

 1. Tripadvisor can identify the number of bookings for the different periods of the year to understand which parts of the year have high demand for hotel bookings
 2. Distribution of count of total hotel reviews by month
 3. Distribution of member years on Tripadvisor to understand the spread of membership years of existing customers
-4. Determine which hotel features contributes to a high star rating ( >=4)
+4. Determine the contributing factors that lead to low/high star ( >=4) hotel rating
-5. What is the likely chance of a hotel receiving a 5 star rating ?
+5. What is the likely chance of a hotel receiving a 5-star rating ?

 ### Techniques that could be employed
 - Creating visualization plots: Bar charts were used to analyze the distribution in the variables required for the objectives mentioned earlier.